Samsung/tizen-docs/docs/application/dotnet/guides/security/dpm.md

 # Device Policy Management

-The Device Policy Management (DPM) framework supports enterprise applications by providing IT administrators means to create security-aware applications.
-They are useful in situations where IT administrators require rich control over employee devices.
+The Device Policy Management (DPM) framework supports enterprise applications by providing IT(Information Technology) administrator functions to create security-aware applications.
+These applications are useful in scenarios where IT administrators require rich control over employee devices.

+DPM framework consists of:

-DPM consists of a device policy client library and a device policy manager.
-The device policy manager manages all device policies and provides interfaces for the device policy client library.
-The device policy client library contains the device administration functions the client application can call.
-Internally, the device policy client library communicates with the device policy manager using a built-in remote method invocation engine.
+- **Device policy client library**: This contains all the device administration functions that a client application can call.
+The device policy client library communicates with the device policy manager using a built-in remote method invocation (RMI) engine.
+- **Device policy manager**: This manages all the device policies.
+It also provides interfaces for the device policy client library.

-The main features of the [Tizen.Security.DevicePolicyManager](https://samsung.github.io/TizenFX/master/api/Tizen.Security.DevicePolicyManager.html) namespace include:
+The main features of the [Tizen.Security.DevicePolicyManager](https://samsung.github.io/TizenFX/master/api/Tizen.Security.DevicePolicyManager.html) namespace are:

 - Managing policies

-  You can [track the state between the device admin client and the device policy manager](#client_application) with the `DevicePolicyManager` class provided by the [Tizen.Security.DevicePolicyManager](https://samsung.github.io/TizenFX/master/api/Tizen.Security.DevicePolicyManager.html) namespace.
+  You can [track the state between the device admin client and the device policy manager](#client_application) using the `DevicePolicyManager` class provided by [Tizen.Security.DevicePolicyManager](https://samsung.github.io/TizenFX/master/api/Tizen.Security.DevicePolicyManager.html).

 - Checking restrictions

-  You can [check the restriction states of the device](#client_application), such as camera, microphone, Wi-Fi, Bluetooth, and USB, using the properties of the each policy classes provided by the [Tizen.Security.DevicePolicyManager](https://samsung.github.io/TizenFX/master/api/Tizen.Security.DevicePolicyManager.html) namespace.
+  You can [check the restriction states of the device](#client_application), such as camera, microphone, Wi-Fi, Bluetooth, and USB, using the properties of the policy classes.
+[Tizen.Security.DevicePolicyManager](https://samsung.github.io/TizenFX/master/api/Tizen.Security.DevicePolicyManager.html) provides these policy classes.

-The following figure illustrates the DPM framework process.
+The following figure illustrates the DPM framework process:

 **Figure: DPM framework process**